Mathematical constant: The Feigenbaum constants α and δ

-Mathematical curiosities and unspecified constants
+Mathematical curiosities

 Simple representatives of sets of numbers

 Liouville's constant is a simple example of a transcendental number.

 Some constants, such as the square root of 2, Liouville's constant and Champernowne constant:

 are not important mathematical invariants but retain interest being simple representatives of special sets of numbers, the irrational numbers, the transcendental numbers and the normal numbers (in base 10) respectively.
 The discovery of the irrational numbers is usually attributed to the Pythagorean Hippasus of Metapontum who proved, most likely geometrically, the irrationality of the square root of 2.
 As for Liouville's constant, named after French mathematician Joseph Liouville, it was the first number to be proven transcendental.

 Chaitin's constant Ω

 In the computer science subfield of algorithmic information theory, Chaitin's constant is the real number representing the probability that a randomly chosen Turing machine will halt, formed from a construction due to Argentine-American mathematician and computer scientist Gregory Chaitin.
 Chaitin's constant, though not being computable, has been proven to be transcendental and normal.
 Chaitin's constant is not universal, depending heavily on the numerical encoding used for Turing machines; however, its interesting properties are independent of the encoding.